 UPSC Political Science Optional Syllabus, Booklist & Preparation Strategy

-However, it is important to have a strong interest in the subject before choosing it as your optional.
-If you have an inclination towards political science subject, then read the UPSC political science optional syllabus thoroughly.
+However, it is important to have a strong interest in the subject before choosing it as your option.
+If you have an inclination towards political science, then read the UPSC political science optional syllabus thoroughly.

-In this article, we have discussed the UPSC Political Science Optional Syllabus, Political Science preparation strategy as well as the booklist that you should refer to.
-Read this article till the end to know everything about UPSC political science optional subject.
+In this article, we have discussed the UPSC Political Science Optional Syllabus, Political Science preparation strategy, as well as the booklist that you should refer to.
+Read this article till the end to know everything about the UPSC Political Science optional subject.

 Syllabus of UPSC Political Science Optional for UPSC Mains